Isabella Ducrot, Laila Tara H, Anousha Payne: Press release

 We see the entwined lovers in two Amore works that are painted in china ink on different coloured papers, replicating the rounded shapes of the hills and organic forms of the Bella Terra series.
 Since the late 1990s, Ducrot has been depicting scenes of entangled lovers in tender and sensual ways.
 Though seldom shown in public until more recently, the Eros series depict her gestural brushstrokes – executed both delicately small and monumental in scale – and share an elemental human form of tenderness.
 While many of these works were painted on traditional Chinese paper that the artist has collected, erotic drawings of the ancient oriental world became a reference and inspiration to start the series.

-The medium of paper is central to the practice of Laila Tara H. Collecting these parchments from India, Iran and the Middle East, the three works on show are all reflective of a larger body of work that deals with the topic of womanhood and the consequent dynamics of control – both domestic and political.
+The medium of paper is central to the practice of Laila Tara H (*1995, London).
+Collecting these parchments from India, Iran and the Middle East, the three works on show are all reflective of a larger body of work that deals with the topic of womanhood and the consequent dynamics of control – both domestic and political.
 A large male head that reoccurs in the works is representative of an oppressive male figure.
 All the heads are in profile to avoid a sense of individuality, and as such, they chiefly act as signifiers.

 In her work Lice, the artist employs a sterile, stainless steel comb to depict the metal seen in operating theatres, that is literally brushing ‘men’ out of one’s hair.
 The notion of showing hair in Iran is, to this day, an intense and delicate subject matter.
 She portrays these culturally significant seven heads as causing an itch, at once invading and spreading across the work.